 Instant Pot Chicken Tinga makes for the best version of chicken tacos….EVER!
 A meal that resembles restaurant quality, but comes together so quickly at home in the Instant Pot!
+30 minutes is all you need!
 Paleo and Whole30 friendly.

 Yes, these are the absolute best way to enjoy chicken tacos!
 Yes, they are ridiculously easy!
 And yes, I did just post another taco recipe last week: Sheet Pan Shrimp Tacos.

 Do you guys mind?
 I didn’t think so.
 Especially after reviewing so many reader requests on my Instagram that you all want more Instant Pot and more chicken.
 Definitely two of my specialties 😉